cuspycode/cxf-bean/README.md

 To run the same code in TomEE, you just need to change three things:

 - Remove all dependencies in `pom.xml` and replace with a single dependency on `javax/javaee-api`.
 - Remove the servlet configuration from `web.xml`.
-You can even delete it if your webapp doesn't need it.
+You can even delete the file if your webapp won't need it.
 - Remove the `getClasses()` method from `Service.java`, and instead add the following annotation:
 ```java
 @Stateless